G-M-Anderson/CalenderApp/README.md

 # Overview

 Creating a Calendar application, to be developed as part of the Software Engineering course for Fall 2024.
 The initial project structure was created on 8/31 to facilitate development and testing.
+This calendar will be interactive and allows the user to tailor it to their needs.

 # Project Structure